faizanahemad/data-science-utils/ml_ai_ds_resources/math_4_ml.md

 ## Mathematics resources

 In general follow MIT OCW’s resources and search google/youtube for good explanations.
+[For us beginners: what do you mean, 'learn the math'?](https://www.reddit.com/r/MachineLearning/comments/gjvbg9/d_for_us_beginners_what_do_you_mean_learn_the_math/)

 ### Starter
 * [The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/index.html)